Neelima-git/Inventory-Management-System/README.md

 # Inventory-Management-System
-This repository contains all the back-end code used for developing Inventory Management System which is assigned as a part of AI/ML Skill India scholarship.
+This repository contains all the back-end code used for developing Inventory Management System.

 ### About the repository
 The project is implemented using Python, NoSQL database(JSON) and File Handling.